sudopluto/learning-how-to-live/age-20.md

       - memorized LBL algorithm
       - memorized roux algorithm
     - sort of mastered the thumb-around

 - beliefs
   - life is just a game, remember to treat it like one
+    - only seems important during play, returns to meaninglessness when play is stoped
     - it's okay just to play the game for fun, instead minmaxing and playing optimally
     - its very hard to hit a true "game over" in this day and age, so don't be too serious
     - what happened in the past is just lore, has very little impact on gameplay
+    - as long you have some element of choice, your current situation is one of many possibilities
   - shouldn't have to try so hard to prove self-worth / make others like you
     - things should be done / started only if these are true:
       - you deem them to be worthy / they are a depenency of something worthy